dabeaz/curio/docs/reference.rst

 All coroutines in curio are executed by an underlying kernel.
 Normally, you would run a top-level coroutine using the following function:

-.. function:: run(corofunc, *args, debug=None, selector=None,
+.. function:: run(corofunc, *args, debug=[logcrash], selector=None,
               with_monitor=False, timeout=None, **other_kernel_args)

-   Run the async function *corofunc* to completion and return its final return value.  *args* are the arguments provided to *corofunc*.
+   Run the async function *corofunc* to completion and return its final return value.
+If the supplied coroutine crashes with an exception, a ``TaskError`` exception is raised.
+This is chained exception--look at the ``__cause__`` attribute to get more information.  *args* are the arguments provided to *corofunc*.
 If *with_monitor* is ``True``, then the monitor debugging task executes in the background.
 If *selector* is given, it should be an instance of a selector from the :mod:`selectors
    <python:selectors>` module.  *debug* is a list of optional
    debugging features.
-See the section on debugging for more detail.
-   *timeout* sets an initial timeout on the supplied coroutine.
+By default, uncaught crashes in tasks will be shown on standard error.
+If you don't want that, set *debug* to ``None``.
+See the section on debugging for more detail.  *timeout* sets an initial timeout on the supplied coroutine.

 If you are going to repeatedly run coroutines one after the other, it will be more efficient to create a ``Kernel`` instance and submit